phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.md

 </div>

-After setting the `unstable.build-std` configuration key and installing the `rust-src` component, we can rerun the our build command:
+After setting the `unstable.build-std` configuration key and installing the `rust-src` component, we can rerun our build command:

 ```
 > cargo build --target x86_64-blog_os.json